PioneerCode/pioneer-charts/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Angular](https://angular.io/) and publicly hosted on GitHub Pages at <https://charts.pioneercode.com/>.
+Pioneer Chart's documentation, included in this repo in the root directory, is built with [Angular](https://angular.io/) and publicly hosted on GitHub Pages at <https://charts.pioneercode.com/>.
 The docs may also be run locally.

 ## Contributing